Where Can You Get Shave Ice in Hawaii?

 Best Places to Get Shave Ice in Hawaii

-Maui: Ululani’s Shave Ice in Lahaina laces their shave ice with finely crafted flavorings and uses unique toppings.
+Ululani’s Shave Ice in Lahaina laces their shave ice with finely crafted flavorings and uses unique toppings.
 In addition to the classic flavors and combinations, Breakwall Shave Ice Company, also in Lahaina, offers ice cream on the side.
-Visit Local Boys Shave Ice located both in Lahaina and Kihei for unique options such as Shark’s Blood, Wedding Cake and Kona Coffee.
+Visit Local Boys Shave Ice in Lahaina and Kihei for unique options such as Shark’s Blood, Wedding Cake and Kona Coffee.
 They also cater for anyone hoping to throw a family reunion or island-themed birthday bash.

-Kauai: Ono Ono Shave Ice in Kapa’a is well-named, as this “ono” (which means delicious in Hawaiian) shave ice is a must-visit.
-Uncle’s Shave Ice & Smoothies in Koloa, Jo-Jo’s Shave Ice in Waimea and Shave Ice Paradise in Princeville are also great places to stop and refuel, no matter where you are on the island.
+Ono Ono Shave Ice in Kapa’a is well-named, as this ono (meaning delicious in Hawaiian) shave ice is a must-try.
+Uncle’s Shave Ice & Smoothies in Koloa, Jo-Jo’s Shave Ice in Waimea and Shave Ice Paradise in Princeville are also great places.

-Big Island: Anuenue Ice Cream and Shave Ice in Waimea creates colorful blends and rainbow shave ice treats.
+Anuenue Ice Cream and Shave Ice in Waimea creates colorful blends and rainbow shave ice treats.
 The Original Big Island Shave Ice Company, also in Waimea, serves up shave ice in food truck style, with yummy flavors like macadamia nut cream and sweet potato.
 Da Shave Ice Place in Kailua-Kona is another quaint and simple stop, featuring beloved flavors like haupia and strawberry cream.